-Respondent id Respondent Name Response Area Officer Comment Action ia rame The GNDP has produced a Green Infrastructure Strategy which recognises the importance of biodiversity for its own sake and for the contribution it plays in ecosystem services and the health and wellbeing of local residents.
+Respondent Respondent Response Area Officer Comment Action Nume The GNDP has produced a Green Infrastructure Strategy which recognises the importance of biodiversity for its own sake and for the contribution it plays in ecosystem services and the health and wellbeing of local residents.
 To help meet the aspirations of these policies, it is reasonable and appropriate that there should be a significant Green Infrastructure contribution from CIL.
 CIL044 Water Management Alliance / Broads IDB and Norfolk Rivers IDB I write on behalf of the Broads (2006) IDB and Norfolk Rivers IDB with regard to the consultation about your proposed Community Infrastructure Levy (CIL) rates.
-Although I do not have any comments to note regarding the /m2 rates specifically, would like to make you aware of the following, which may impact on the CIL and/or which "flood prevention and drainage" projects it could, or should, be used to (part-)fund.
+Although I do not have any comments to note regarding the /m2 rates specifically.
+I would like to make you aware of the following, which may impact on the CIL and/or which 'flood prevention and drainage' projects it could, or should, be used to (part-fund.
 Internal Drainage Boards, including Norfolk Rivers IDB and Broads (2006) IDB, which cover parts of the three LPA areas affected by this consultation, protect areas of special drainage need, which are theoretically at a high risk of flooding from rivers or tidal inundation.
 However, the actual risk is substantially reduced by the works that IDBs do, in conjunction with local authorities and other relevant organisations, to ensure that surface water run-off is efficiently drained and eventually discharged to tidal rivers or the sea.
 The main sources of funding for IDBs' work comes from agricultural drainage rates from landowners within their respective districts, and from the charging of special levies on Councils whose areas coincide with any part of the Board's district.
-However, other sources of funding can include grant aid from DEFRA or the EA for approved works, and, of particular relevance here, both Norfolk Rivers IDB and the Broads (2006) IDB, as well as most other IDBs, charge developers a Surface Water Development Contribution (SWDC) where the developer proposes to increase the rate or volume of surface water discharging to a watercourse as a result of development will increase the pressure on existing drainage infrastructure, and are likely to increase the risk of flooding, whether that is to the development Site or elsewhere.
-At the current time, where one of the Boards is prepared to grant consent for an increase in the surface water discharge from a site, this is subject to the payment of a one-off SWD/C, which the Boards the Boards is and which is used to help finance improvements to the Noted- relates to how CIL funds are spent No change
+However, other sources of funding can include grant aid from DEFRA or the EA for approved works, and, of particular relevance here, both Norfolk Rivers IDB and the Broads (2006) IDB, as well as most other IDBs, charge developers a Surface Water Development Contribution (SWDC) where the developer proposes to increase the rate or volume of surface water discharging to a watercourse.
+Without suitable mitigation, increases in the rate or volume of surface water being discharged to a watercourse as a result of development will increase the pressure on existing drainage infrastructure, and are likely to increase the risk of flooding, whether that is to the development site or elsewhere.
+At the current time, where one of the Boards is prepared to grant consent for an increase in the surface water discharge from a site, this is subject to the Noted- relates to how CIL funds are spent No change